Department of Literacy and Learning

 Master's Degree Programs

-• M.Ed. in Early Childhood Education The Master of Education degree in Early Childhood Education provides professional development for early childhood teachers and prepares students for advanced careers in various educational settings.
+• M.Ed. in Early Childhood Education - The Master of Education degree in Early Childhood Education provides professional development for early childhood teachers and prepares students for advanced careers in various educational settings.
 The program is offered up to 100% online.

-• M.Ed. in Literacy Education The Master of Education degree Literacy Education prepares teachers to be literacy leaders in their schools.
+• M.Ed. in Literacy Education - The Master of Education degree in Literacy Education prepares teachers to be literacy leaders in their schools.
 The degree may lead to certification as an All-level Reading Specialist.
 Students seeking the M.Ed. degree complete a Digital Professional Portfolio.
 The M.Ed. is a hybrid program.

-• M.A. in Reading Education The Master of Arts degree in Reading Education prepares teachers to be literacy leaders in their schools.
+• M.A. in Reading Education - The Master of Arts degree in Reading Education prepares teachers to be literacy leaders in their schools.
 This degree may lead to certification as an All-level Reading Specialist.
 The M.A. is identical to the M.Ed. except it provides a thesis option that can prepare students for further work in a doctoral program.

-• M.A. in Multilingual and Multicultural Studies The Master of Arts degree in Multilingual and Multicultural Studies prepares educators and other professionals to work with multilingual populations across a variety of settings.
+• M.A. in Multilingual and Multicultural Studies - The Master of Arts degree in Multilingual and Multicultural Studies prepares educators and other professionals to work with multilingual populations across a variety of settings.

 Doctoral Degree Programs

-• Ph.D. in Child Development and Early Education The doctoral program in Child Development and Early Education prepares students for advanced career options in child care administration, child and family advocacy, public policy, research, and higher education.
+• Ph.D. in Child Development and Early Education - The doctoral program in Child Development and Early Education prepares students for advanced career options in child care administration, child and family advocacy, public policy, research, and higher education.
 Offered together with the Department of Human Development, Family Studies, and Counseling.

-• Ph.D. in Literacy, Language, and Culture The doctoral program in Literacy, Language, and Culture prepares educators and researchers for specialized work in literacy in diverse social contexts at all levels of education and outside of schools.
+• Ph.D. in Literacy, Language, and Culture - The doctoral program in Literacy, Language, and Culture prepares educators and researchers for specialized work in literacy in diverse social contexts at all levels of education and outside of schools.

 All-Level (K-12) Reading Specialist Certification